meltano/meltano/docs/src/handbook/engineering/meltanodata-guide/README.md

 ::: info
 **DigitalOcean database cluster limit**

-Each "MeltanoData DBs" team currently has a limit of 60 database clusters.
+The "Meltano" team and each "MeltanoData DBs" team currently has a limit of 60 database clusters.

 If you hit the limit when trying to create a new database cluster, please: